 In addition to its general collection, the Library has specialized collections of materials.
 These collections are listed below.
-All of these collections are subject to the criteria established in this policy for materials selection and weeding.
+All these collections are subject to the criteria established in this policy for materials selection and weeding.

 - Reference Collection: is designed to meet the academic and general information needs of the college community.
 This is done by making available information sources consistently useful in answering reference questions and designed to be "consulted for bits of information rather than to read consecutively" (International Encyclopedia of Information and Library Science [Routledge, 1997]).
 For this reason, reference materials do not circulate without permission. - Reserve Collection: includes materials with short-term circulation because of expected heavy use.
 These materials may belong to the library or be privately owned.
 Reference materials are not to be included in the Reserve Collection.
-The Library maintains its Reserve Collection at the Circulation Desk.

-- Children's Collection: is designed to meet the instructional needs of the Education Department in preparing teachers and para-educators in early childhood education. - ESL Collection: is designed to meet the needs of library users developing their reading skills in English.
+The Library maintains its Reserve Collection at the Circulation Desk. - Children's Collection: is designed to meet the instructional needs of the Education Department in preparing teachers and para-educators in early childhood education. - English for Speakers of Other Languages (ESOL) Collection: is designed to meet the needs of library users developing their reading skills in English.
 These users may include English as a second language students, and newly literate adults.
-The reading level for these materials is from grades one to eight. - Legal Collection: this collection, designed for teaching purposes and no longer being updated, consists of non-circulating materials supporting instruction in the Paralegal program.
-More current general legal materials may be found in the general collection. - Government Publications: the Highline College Library is a virtual depository for federal and Washington state government publications.
-Materials are selected to meet the informational needs of our students, faculty, and staff, as well as the general public, especially those in Washington State's 9th Congressional District. - Stanley P. Owen Native American Collection: is an extensive collection of materials by, about, and related to Native Americans.
-The collection is comprised mainly of books and videos that have been integrated into the general library collection.
+The reading level for these materials is from grades one to eight. - English for Speakers of Other Languages (ESOL) Ebook Collection: The ebooks in this collection are selected especially for students learning English at Highline college.
+These titles are available off campus for Highline students and employees - Adult Basic Education Collection (ABE) Collection: is designed for students developing their reading skills at the young adult level.
+These materials are incorporated physically in the ESOL collection advanced level. - Government Publications: the Highline College Library is a virtual depository for federal and Washington state government publications.
+Materials are selected to meet the informational needs of our students, faculty, and staff, as well as the general public, especially those in Washington State's 9th Congressional District.